avito-tech/deepsecrets/README.md

 # DeepSecrets - a better tool for secret scanning

+> [!WARNING]
+> Active development was switched to the creator's fork at https://github.com/ntoskernel/deepsecrets.
+This repository will not receive any updates.

 ## Yet another tool - why?
 Existing tools don't really "understand" code.
 Instead, they mostly parse texts.